Hockey: India coach Craig Fulton on Paddy Upton joining the men’s team – ‘It was the perfect fit’

 While hockey isn’t a new sport for Upton, having previously worked on short stints with the South African and Australian men’s hockey teams, Fulton mentioned that his compatriot’s prior experience in India would be something new for the mental conditioning expert.

-“It’s early stages for us, but with Paddy joining, (he) was just to try and understand the history of Indian hockey,” said Fulton, speaking during an online press conference on Friday.
+“It’s early stages for us, but with Paddy joining, (he) was just to try and understand the history of Indian hockey”, said Fulton during an online press conference on Friday.

 Captain Harmanpreet Singh meanwhile was clear in outlining the way Upton observed the players’ training session and what the players themselves wanted out of working with the South African.

-He further explained, “We told everyone where we stand in hockey and what improvements we need and how we can grow as a team.
+He explained, “We told everyone where we stand in hockey and what improvements we need and how we can grow as a team.
 So that meeting was really good and everyone said that we’re doing well and we have to continue.
-But sometimes, where we struggle, (we need to know) how to overcome that.”
+But sometimes, where we struggle, [we need to know] how to overcome that”.

 Hopes for a brighter future for Indian hockey